tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 Something irks me about [React](https://reactjs.org/).
 It's how inefficiently it handles deeply nested updates.

-React apps, like any app, will have deeply nested components in the display hierarchy.
+React apps, like any app, will have a display hierarchy of deeply nested components.
+The root component being the entrypoint of the app, the leaves being the individual buttons, table rows and text rendered by the app.

 **Lets look at an example**

-We'll take a presentation editor (e.g., powerpoint / keynote or [strut.io](https://strut.io)) as an example.
+Let's take a presentation editor (e.g., powerpoint / keynote or [strut.io](https://strut.io)) as an example.

 The component hierarchy might look something like: